perfect-oblivion/action-service-responder/README.md

 > Note: If the service has a validator defined, the data will be validated before running the service logic.

 > Note: See example below: If you use the autorun functionality and do not use the action's service parameter inside the action(eg. when queueing your service), your IDE will likely yell at you (see example below).
 I would only use 'autorun' if you are expecting a return value from the service.
-If you choose to use autorun when queueing your service, be sure the service implements the ShouldQueueService interface.
+Also, If you choose to use autorun when queueing your service, be sure the service implements the ShouldQueueService interface.

 > Note on generating actions with an autorun service: When running the asr:action command, add the --auto-service option to have the Service added to your scaffolded Action class.